garglk/garglk/trunk/terps/git/README.txt

 memory stream.
 If you're using the git_unix.c startup file, just make sure USE_MMAP isn't defined.

-1-byte and 2-byte local variables are not implemented yet.
-This means git can't currently play games created with the Superglus system.
-This will be fixed at some point.
+1-byte and 2-byte local variables are not implemented.
+This means git can't play games created with old versions of the Superglus system.
+As these small local variables now deprecated, it is unlikely that this will be fixed.

 In the search opcodes, direct keys don't work unless they're exactly 4 bytes long.